Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Budgets

+Enstrophy production occurs at the horizontal scales characterizing potential vorticity fluxes, which turn out to be significantly larger than those characterizing potential enstrophy dissipation.

 The LDE array was specifically designed to estimate terms in the quasigeostrophic potential vorticity equation with mooring spacing to optimally sample the deformation scale horizontal velocity gradients.
 The right-hand-side of the potential enstrophy balance, though, concerns second derivatives of horizontal velocities that are dominated by significantly smaller horizontal and vertical length scales than give rise to the surprisingly robust estimate of the wave stress - deformation rate of strain covariances in figure \ref{diff_h}, i.e. $L=100$ km, which in turn is greater than the deformation radius associated with the first baroclinic mode, $L_d = \frac{N}{f}H = 40$ km, using the height scale $H$ identified earlier.

-To estimate the associated potential enstrophy dissipation rates, we utilize a satellite altimetry based estimate of surface geostrophic velocity from AVISO.
+A direct estimate of potential enstrophy at the dissipation scale is not observationally available and this gradient variance requires some sleuthing.

+To estimate the horizontal eddy spectrum at dissipation scales, we assume that potential enstrophy is cascaded to smaller horizontal scales through nonlinear eddy-eddy interactions.
+This cascade across spatial scales is effected by triple correlations in the nonlinear transport term $\mathcal NL$.
+Note that the spatial transport, but not the downscale tranfer of potential enstrophy, vanishes in a spatially homogeneous system.
+We base this estimate in surface geostrophic velocity estimates from AVISO.
 We take one snap shot of that field over a 10 degree by 10 degree area centered on the LDE array to create a horizontal wavenumber spectrum of horizontal velocity.
 This is taken as a spectral shape whose amplitude is normalized to the sub-inertial velocity variance of the LDE currents at 600 m, 0.017 m$^2$ s$^{-2}$.
-We then extend this spectrum, which we refer to as 'AVISO-extended' to a 1 km scale by assuming the kinetic energy spectrum falls off in proportion to $K_h^{-3}$, figure \ref{AVISOCorrelation}.

-In Section \ref{Coupling} our efforts were focused on the transfer of energy.
-Those efforts utilized single horizontal and vertical scales.
-Here we take a more nuanced approach and utilize a length scale dependent horizontal viscosity $\nu_h(\tau_p^{-1}=C_g^h K_h )$ in (\ref{PropagationTimeScale}) and (\ref{visc}) in order to assess the dissipation of enstrophy.
-Representing enstrophy dissipation in the spectral domain, we find
+The AVISO product is understood to have similar constraints on horizontal resolution as the LDE moored array, e.g. \cite{arbic2013eddy}, with the consequence that the AVISO estimate of enstrophy dissipation is biased low.
+To address this limitation we consider that dimensional analysis of the enstrophy cascade regime \citep{charney1971geostrophic} leads to